Should You Refinance Your Mortgage?

 Your FICO credit score weighs heavily in determining the interest rate you qualify for.
 If you've improved your score since you took out your mortgage, you may qualify for a lower interest rate.

 If your score hasn't improved, think of ways to improve and manage it.
 Pay down debts like credit cards and other loans.
 Making payments on time also affects your score.
 Some credit reporting agencies will also factor in utility payments, such as gas, water, and electric bills.
 If you've been paying these on time, it could be an easy credit boost.

-If you're still not sure if refinancing your mortgage is right for you, check out our free financial education resources.
+If you're still not sure if refinancing your mortgage is right for you, our Real Estate Loan Officers will be happy to answer any questions you may have.
 You can also use the calculator below to help you make an informed decision.